-- 2.8 In Part VI of the Constitution Proclamation the powers, functions and status of the Paramount Chief are described in the following terms: - "25.
-The Paramount Chief "(a) by virtue of the fact that he personifies the unity of the Zulu nation, shall hold himself aloof from party politics and sectionalism and shall not by any person whatsoever be involved in politics or sectionalism and any person who so involves or attempts so to involve the Paramount Chief in politics or sectionalism shall be guilty of an offence and shall be liable on conviction to a fine not exceeding one thousand rand or to imprisonment not exceeding two years or to both such fine and imprisonment.
+2.8 In Part VI of the Constitution Proclamation the powers, functions and status of the Paramount Chief are described in the following terms: "25.
+The Paramount Chief - soever be involved in politics or sectionalism and any person who so involves or attempts so to involve the Paramount Chief in politics or sectionalism shall be guilty of an offence and shall be liable on conviction to a fine not exceeding one thousand rand or to imprisonment not exceeding two years or to both such fine and imprisonment.